ergoplatform/ergodocs/docs/faq.md

 Keeping all this in mind, we expect Ergo's design to be uniquely useful as Contractual Money.

+### Where can I see a Roadmap?

+The roadmap [on our website](https://ergoplatform.org/en/ecosystem/#Roadmap) includes some of the most anticipated projects and features coming to Ergo.
+(As well as links to read more!)

+For the upcoming year our main priorities will be

+- Building up the developer education & tooling
+- Bridge Infrastructure
+- Cross-chain swaps
+- Privacy Tooling
+- Scaling Solutions
+- Sidechains
+- Light Clients
+- Research and new designs (Dexy, ChainCash, SigmaJoin, etc)

+For more detailed information of our current and potential research & development see Appendix D.

 ### What is the *Ergo Foundation*?